MoleMan1024/audiowagon_beta/docs/index.markdown

 I can no longer find my app.
 I have no clue why this is happening, I have contacted Google about it.

 Update 2021-09-14: today another beta tester and I were able to see the app again in the PlayStore in the car.
 I still have no clue why it disappeared, still waiting for a response from Google.
+I want to wait on that before I add more people to the beta test, it will be frustrating to new beta testers if the issue happens again and they can't install the app.

 #### Native speakers